BradleyHe/testfolio/README.md

     'US Mid Cap': 'VMCIX'
 }
 ```
-In addition to the attributes set during creation, Backtest objects have the following attributes:
+In addition to the attributes set during creation, Backtest objects have the following attributes and functions:
 ```python
 backtest = Backtest(allocation)